emaiannone/emaiannone.github.io/_pages/about.md

 Hello, I am Emanuele (*/Eh-maa-noo-èh-leh/*), Postdoctoral Researcher (formally, a *Wissenschaftlicher Mitarbeiter*) at the [Hamburg University of Technology (TUHH)](https://www.tuhh.de/tuhh/startseite), Germany.

 I am part of the [Institute of Software Security (SoftSec)](https://www.tuhh.de/softsec/institute), where I dedicate my effort (and passion) to **software security testing**, particularly from a code-level perspective.
-I am employed full-time in the Horizon Europe project [Sec4AI4Sec](https://www.sec4ai4sec-project.eu/), where I am committed in a work package on **automated vulnerability repair**.
+I am employed full-time in the Horizon Europe project [Sec4AI4Sec](https://www.sec4ai4sec-project.eu/), where I am committed to a work package on **automated vulnerability repair**.

 In February 2024, I earned a Ph.D. in **Computer Science** at the [University of Salerno (UNISA)](https://www.unisa.it/), Italy.
 I defended a thesis on **software vulnerabilities** in the context of **software maintenance and evolution** (thesis title: *There's Something about Vulnerabilities: Empirical Comprehension and Novel Automated Approaches*), supervised (and academically raised) by [Prof. Fabio Palomba](https://fpalomba.github.io/) at the [Software Engineering (SeSa) Lab](https://sesalabunisa.github.io).